lacodix/laravel-model-filter/docs/installation.md

 php artisan vendor:publish --tag="model-filter-translations"
 ```

-Translations are only needed, if you use one of the predefined ready to use filters like the
+Translations are only needed, if you use one of the predefined filters like the
 TrashedFilter.